cryptpad/documentation/user_guide/collaboration.rst

 Add a contact
 ~~~~~~~~~~~~~

+..
+XXX TODO clearer instructions
+.. add a 3.
+Your contact must then click "send a contact request"
+.. add a 4.
+You get a notification with the request, click accept

 By sharing your profile:

 1. Copy the link: User menu (avatar at the top-right) > |user-circle|